bharati-21/AZMLND_Operationalizing_ML/README.md

     ![Image of HTTP GET method](Images/http_get.png)

-  * The **HTTP POST** request method us used to submit data to the endpoint.
+  * The **HTTP POST** request method is used to submit data to the endpoint.
 In the image shown below the POST method accepts JSON file as input and it also shows sample JSON input.

     ![Image of HTTP POST method](Images/http_post.png)